Finite noncommutative geometries related to $F_p[x]$: Noncommutative geometry of and

 Here we focus on

-This is isomorphic to $\F_p^p$ as a ring, so the functions on $p$ points, and indeed we have already remarked in Lemma~\ref{A1isom} that it is isomorphic to $\F_p(\Z/p\Z)$ where the Kronecker delta-functions on the latter are mapped to the $\delta_i(x)$ for $i=0,\cdots,p-1$.
+as a Hopf algebra with $x$ primitive.
+This is isomorphic to $\F_p^p$ as a ring, hence to the functions on $p$ points, and indeed we have already remarked in Lemma~\ref{A1isom} that it is isomorphic to $\F_p(\Z/p\Z)$ where the Kronecker delta-functions on the latter are mapped to the $\delta_i(x)$ for $i=0,\cdots,p-1$.
 From the projector relations among the $\delta_i$ in $A_1$ and the evaluations $\delta_i(j)=\delta_{i,j}$ which follow from the definition of $\delta_i(x)$, it is easy to see that

 Thus, if $f(x)\in A_1$ then the values $f(i)$ for $i\in\Z/p\Z$ provide the corresponding function on the group while conversely $f(x)=\sum_i\delta_i(x)f(i)$.
 We also recall that finite-dimensional Hopf algebras have unique translation-invariant integration up to normalisation.
 In our case we have up to normalisation